EQ8 Collector’s Edition BOB Block libraries

 New Product!
 Add-On EQ8 Block Library – AccuQuilt Qube Sweet Sixteen

-These block designs work with the Accuquilt GO!
-Qube Mix and Match Die sets.
+These block designs work with the AccuQuilt GO!
+Qube Mix & Match Block die sets.
 You can use the Die Shapes in the GO!
 Qubes to cut out these blocks.

 These EQ8 Block Library files are downloadable digital files that are designed to work with your EQ8 Quilt Design Software.
 They are only compatible with EQ8.
 Once you place the block file in your library, you will be able to use it immediately to draw and design quilts.